top of page

 Way of the Islands

-Stage 3+4: Alrø to Tunø - 12+ 8 km
+Stage 3: Alrø to Hou - 12 km

 Description

 Set off through the tranquil, pastoral heart of Gylling, a charming village where winding lanes are lined with traditional thatched houses and historic farmsteads.
 The path leads you through vast, undulating wheat fields and coastal meadows toward the maritime hub of Hou.
-In Hou, the atmosphere shifts to a bustling harbor energy; watch the fishing boats and yachts bobbing in the marina before boarding the ferry.
+In Hou, the atmosphere shifts to a bustling harbor energy; watch the fishing boats and yachts bobbing in the marina before boarding the ferry to Samsø.

 Helligdom - Pilgrim accomodation